couchbase/docs-operator/operatorConfig.md

 **Changing The Namespace**

-The Operator will manage clusters in the namespace that it is deployed in.
-If you want to deploy the Operator in a namespace other than the default namespace then the `metadata.namespace` field can be changed.
+The Operator manages clusters in the namespace that it is deployed in.
+If you want to deploy the Operator in a namespace other than the default namespace, then change the `metadata.namespace` field.

 **Changing The Operation Container Image**

-Most users will not need to change the operator image unless they are pulling the image from somewhere other than the official couchbase docker repository.
-But if you are pulling the image from somewhere else the spec.spec.containers[0].image field can be changed.
+You should not need to change the Operator image unless you are pulling the image from somewhere other than the official Couchbase Docker repository.
+If you are pulling the image from somewhere else, change the `spec.spec.containers[0].image` field.

 **Changing the Name**

 By default the name of the deployment created to maintain the Couchbase Operator is called couchbase-operator.
 We recommend keeping this name since it is used in all of our examples and tutorials.
-If you need to change it for some reason than you must make sure to change the metadata.name, spec.template.metadata.labels.name, and spec.spec.containers[0].name fields.
+If you need to change it for some reason, ensure that you change the `metadata.name`, `spec.template.metadata.labels.name`, and `spec.spec.containers[0].name` fields.
 These fields also must all have the same value.